clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ### 3.1	Generating Test Scripts

 Use the script generator to generate test scripts targeting the desired artifact collection.
-The example below demonstrates generation of test scripts targeting all six artifact collections located in /home/user/gstp with scripts written to /home/user/test.
-In this example, two wantBacks will be requested in each SCVP request (except batch, for which the script generator automatically omits all wantBacks).
+The example below demonstrates the generation of test scripts targeting all six artifact collections located in `/home/user/gstp` with scripts written to `/home/user/test`.
+In this example, two _wantBacks_ will be requested in each SCVP request (except batch, for which the script generator automatically omits all _wantBacks_).

 ```
 ./ScvpScriptGenerator --mfpki_folder /home/user/gstp/MFPKI/EE_good --mfpki_ta/home/user/gstp/MFPKI/TAs/Common Policy-905F942FD9F28F679B378180FD4F846347F645C1.fake --output_folder /home/user/test --want_back BestCertPath --want_back RevocationInfo